Popular now on KPCC

-Arts & Entertainment Editor
+Arts & Entertainment Editor, The Frame

 Darby C. Maloney is the Arts & Entertainment Editor for Southern California Public Radio.
 She works on KPCC's daily arts and entertainment program, The Frame.

 Prior to joining KPCC, Darby covered the entertainment industry as producer of KCRW’s "The Business" and the "Hollywood Breakdown."
-While at KCRW Darby launched "The Spin-off," a monthly podcast about television, contributed to other culture shows such as "Unfictional," and her work on "The Business" earned numerous awards including two Gracies, a Golden Mike, and a National Entertainment Journalism Award.
+While at KCRW, she launched "The Spin-off," a monthly podcast about television, contributed to other culture shows such as "Unfictional," and her work on "The Business" earned numerous awards including two Gracies, a Golden Mike, and a National Entertainment Journalism Award.